Environmental Management A priority for people and our business

 We view environmental issues as fundamental human rights issues.
 People can’t live without clean air to breathe and clean water to drink.
 And those who already face challenges due to poverty or lack of opportunity tend to suffer the most from environmental harms, as their communities are often the most vulnerable and have the fewest resources.

-A healthy environment is also critical to our own survival as a company.
+A healthy planet is also critical to our own survival as a company.
 We depend on natural resources like water to make our products, and we also rely on the people who make our clothes: If they cannot thrive in the communities where they live, neither can we.
-The environment is shared by all of us, and it is imperative that we act together to protect it.
+The planet is shared by all of us, and it is imperative that we act together to protect it.

 We view environmental issues as fundamental human rights issues and are exploring new ways to address our impacts on climate change, water and waste.